Regional Transportation Improvement Program (RTIP)

 - Given available funding and circumstances, what is the staff recommendations for the RTIP programming proposal?

-A RTIP development flowchart was included with the concept report to visually depict the overview process for better understanding.
+A RTIP development flowchart is included with the concept to visually depict the overview process for better understanding.

-Prior to the MCAG's Board's action, the Citizens Advisory Committee (CAC) and the Technical Review Board (TRB) reviewed the 2018 RTIP concept and made their recommendation.
+Prior to the MCAG Board’s action, the Citizens Advisory Committee (CAC) and the Technical Review Board (TRB) review the Draft 2020 RTIP proposal and make their recommendation.

-Once programming direction was given by the MCAG Board, staff prepared the draft RTIP document, which got released for a 30-day public review and comment period.
-A public hearing was scheduled to receive public comments.
-In preparing the Final 2018 RTIP, staff reviewed comments and addressed them as appropriate.
+Once programming direction is given by the MCAG Board, staff prepares the draft RTIP document, which gets released for a 30-day public review and comment period.
+A public hearing is scheduled to receive public comments.
+In preparing the Final 2020 RTIP, staff reviews comments and addresses them as appropriate.

-The Final 2018 RTIP again was brought before the CAC and TRB.
-In November, the MCAG Board approved the Final 2018 RTIP.
+The Final 2020 RTIP will again be brought before the CAC and the TRB.
+In November, the MCAG board will take action on the Final 2020 RTIP.

 |Draft 2020 RTIP - Public Comment Period||October 17 to November 18, 2019|